 As soon as you click on the “OK” button, WinAuth will open the Protection window that allows you to set a password to encrypt the files saved by WinAuth.
 This ensures any unauthorized access will be blocked.
 Simply enter the password twice and click on the “OK” button to save the changes.
 Alternatively, you can also set WinAuth to encrypt files so that it can only be used on the current computer, but using the password protection is much more viable.

-Now you can use the Google Authenticator on your PC using WinAuth.
+Now you can use the Google Authenticator on your Windows PC using WinAuth.

 If you want to sync your mobile and PC codes, try Authy.
 You can use it as a standalone on your PC, but it does ask you for your phone details during signup.
 If you have Authy on your phone, you can quickly sync your details between the two devices.